juli-99/HKA-Modell_basierte_Software/README.md

 }
 ```

-The problem is that it does not work for any type but only for the implememtet ones.
+The problem is that it does not work for any type but only for the implemented ones.
 And it creates a lot of code duplication.

 ### `interface{}`

-Using `interface{}` the code duplication can be minimised and it accepts any possible type.
+Using `interface{}` the code duplication can be minimized and it accepts any possible type.

 ```go
 // stack structure